jss367/jss367.github.io/_posts/2017-08-22-Stylizing-Jekyll.md

 thumbnail: "assets/img/bridge.jpg"
 tags: [Jekyll, Markdown, Cheat Sheet]
 ---
 This is a quick cheatsheet for stylizing Jekyll blog posts.
-Jekyll uses Markdown for formatting, so all the Markdown commands work in Jekyll.<!--more-->
+Jekyll uses Markdown for formatting, so all the Markdown commands work in Jekyll.
+There are also some additional things one can do with Jekyll.<!--more-->

 * TOC
 {:toc}